igarashi50/w3c-dash/README.md

 See [LICENSE](LICENSE) for details.

 ## Disclaimer
 The information provided by this application is based on data fetched from the public W3C API.
 However, the accuracy, completeness, or reliability of the data is not guaranteed.
-Use of the fetched data is subject to the terms and conditions set by the W3C API and the W3C.
+Use of the fetched data is subject to the terms and conditions set by the W3C API.

 ## Author
 Maintained by @igarashi50

 ---

-For more details, see the in-repo development guide in `.github/copilot-instructions.md`.